tbensky/npct/README.md

 One board that came to mind in particular was the [ESP32](https://www.espressif.com).
 It costs $8....$8!
 This is cheaper than any Arduino, with or without BT, and it's a fully BT-enabled board about 2"x1" in size.
 Makers use it for all kinds of things, and $8 is pretty "no-risk."
 (It is about what materials cost for masks people are making.)
 There had to be some way of using an $8 device for a contact tracer.
 So I bought 3 on ebay and got to work.
 Here was my plan:

-* Come up with some encoding for a unique ID for each person + their health information.
+* Come up with a way of coding an anonymous ID and health information for each participant.

 * Come up with a way of broadcasting such information to those who come near you.

-* Come up with a way of monitoring the health of those nearby.
+* Come up with a way of recieving health information of those nearby.

 * Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.
-(Easy: Some computer-based BLE configuration App.)

 * Power it with a $10 portable "extra phone charge" battery.